Skip to content

 - 220 YEARS OF TRADITION.
 THE NEW BEGINNING IN IWASA. -

-When I saw Yonezawa-ori for the first time, my first thought was, ``What a beautiful textile!''
-I remember the excitement I felt when I didn't know much about the history and process of Yonezawa Ori.
+When I first saw Yonezawa weaving, my first impression was, "What a beautiful fabric!"
+I remember the excitement I felt when I didn't know the details about the history and process of Yonezawa weaving.

 In other words, it is a jacquard weave using triacetate thread.
-Yonezawa-ori has a value that cannot be expressed in words.
+Yonezawa weaving has a value that cannot be expressed in more words than this.

-The expression of the fabric is very beautiful regardless of the pattern, and it is best to think about the design while looking at the pattern.
+The texture of the fabric is incredibly beautiful, no matter what pattern it is, and it's fun to think about the design while looking at the pattern.
 Although it is work, it is also a fun time for us.

-Yonezawa-ori is an essential material for Iwasa products.
+Yonezawa weaving is an indispensable material for Iwasa products.

-We hope that you will add it to your important possessions.
+We hope you will add this to your collection of treasured possessions.

-It began during the Edo period with the encouragement of industry by the feudal lord, Yozan Uesugi.
+It began during the Edo period as a result of industrial encouragement by feudal lord Uesugi Yozan.

-It began in the mid-Edo period when Harunori Uesugi (Takayama), the lord of the Yonezawa domain, invited weavers from Echigo and introduced the weaving industry.
+It began in the mid-Edo period when Uesugi Harunori (Yozan), the lord of the Yonezawa domain, invited weavers from Echigo and taught them the weaving trade.

-It is a horizontal kasuri fabric with a plain weave structure using hand-spun yarn or dupioni drawn from cotton, and is considered to be of higher quality than Meisen.
+It is a plain weave ikat pattern using hand-spun or dupioni silk threads, and is considered to be of a higher rank than meisen.

-It was a favorite material for men and women's clothing and haori.
-After the Meiji period, it was mainly produced in the Nagai region, and because Nagai was the distribution center, it was called Nagai pongee and created a unique quality.
+It was used by men and women for kimono fabric and haori cloth.
+After the Meiji period, it was mainly produced in the Nagai region, and since Nagai was the distribution center, it was called Nagai Tsumugi and developed a unique quality.

 "Yonezawa Ori" is a general term for textiles produced in the Yonezawa region of Yamagata Prefecture, Japan.
 It started during the Edo period through the industrial encouragement of the feudal lord Uesugi Takayama.
 Varieties include Tsumugi (pongee silk), Chirimen (crepe) , Yellow Hachijo, Hakamaji (hakama fabric), Itoori (thread-woven), and Monori (pattern-woven).
 In the mid-Edo period, Yonezawa's feudal lord Uesugi Harunori (Takayama) weavers from Echigo and initiated the textile industry.
 Yonezawa Ori is woven using hand-spun thread drawn from true cotton or silk thread, and it features horizontal stripes in a plain weave structure.
 It is considered superior to Meisen and was favored for clothing and robes.
 After the Meiji era, production centered around the Nagai region, leading to the term "Nagai Tsumugi," characterized by its unique quality.